Skip to main content

 For decades, volunteers have been making a significant contribution to Bendigo’s live performance venues.
 Since the 1990’s, The Capital Theatre in its current form has been a valued part of the community and with the relatively recent addition of the amazing Ulumbarra Theatre in 2015, the need for capable volunteers remains strong.

 Our team of volunteers consists of people from a diverse range of backgrounds and experiences.
-On show night (or day), they take on front of house (FOH) roles, mainly as door ushers or the friendly faces assisting patrons in the foyer areas.

 Our volunteers play an important role in the venue’s emergency procedures should the need arise.
 Being on your feet for the minimum of an hour at a time, the ability to go up and down stairs and some light lifting may be required.